 For example, at 200C/180C fan/gas 6, calculate the cooking at 20 mins per 450g.

 You may also have to adjust the time for the type of crown you have bought, a 3kg KellyBronze turkey crown, for example, is cooked for 1 hr 30 mins at 180C/160C fan/gas 4, by which point the internal temperature should be 60C (5 degrees less than recommended, but perfectly safe with a KellyBronze).
 It will then rise a further 5C as it rests.

 How do I know my turkey crown is cooked?

-Ideally, test it using an oven thermometer.
+Ideally, test it using a meat thermometer.
 Ovens vary and if you have put anything else in to cook at the same time, this can also affect the cooking time.